michaeljoseph/a-brief-history-of-the-word/talk/outline.md

 #11 outline

 [BEFORE]
+#12 evolution
-#12/13 ug lee and the history of vocalisation
+#13 ug lee and the history of vocalisation
 #14 primates
 #15 what does the fox say?
 #16 oral tradition